-The District's financial statements are prepared in accordance with generally accepted accounting principles ("GAAP").
+The West Chester Area School District's ("the District") financial statements are prepared in accordance with generally accepted accounting principles ("GAAP").
 The Governmental Accounting Standards Board ("GASB") is responsible for establishing GAAP for state and local governments through its pronouncements (Statements and Interpretations).
 The more significant accounting policies established in GAAP and used by the District are discussed below.